Superman in film

-Created by Jerry Siegel and Joe Shuster in June 1938, DC Comics' Superman has appeared in various films almost since his inception.
-He debuted in cinemas in a series of animated shorts beginning in 1941, subsequently starring in two movie serials in 1948 and 1950.
+DC Comics's Superman franchise, based on the character of the same name created by Jerry Siegel and Joe Shuster in June 1938, has seen the release of various films since its inception.

+The character debuted in cinemas in a series of animated shorts beginning in 1941 and was the protagonist of two movie serials in 1948 and 1950.
 An independent studio, Lippert Pictures, released the first Superman feature film, Superman and the Mole Men, starring George Reeves, in 1951.
-In 1974, the film rights to the Superman character were purchased by Ilya Salkind, Alexander Salkind, and Pierre Spengler.
-After numerous scripts, Richard Donner was hired as their director, filming Superman (1978) and Superman II (1980) simultaneously.
-Donner had already shot eighty percent of Superman II with Christopher Reeve before it was decided to finish shooting the first film.
+In 1973, the film rights to the Superman character were purchased by Ilya Salkind, Alexander Salkind, and Pierre Spengler.
+After multiple scripts and several years in development, Richard Donner was hired as director, and he shot two films, Superman (1978) (marketed as Superman: The Movie), and Superman II (1980), at the same time, both starring Christopher Reeve.
+Donner had filmed 75 percent of Superman II before it was decided to suspend shooting on the first film.
 The Salkinds fired Donner after Supermans release and commissioned Richard Lester as the director to finish Superman II.
-Lester also returned for Superman III (1983), and the Salkinds further produced the related 1984 spin-off Supergirl before selling the rights to Cannon Films, resulting in the poorly reviewed Superman IV: The Quest for Peace (1987).
-Ilya Salkind commissioned a fifth Superman script before Warner Bros acquired the rights entirely in 1993.
+Lester returned to direct Superman III (1983).
+The Salkinds also produced the spin-off Supergirl (1984).
+They then sold the rights to Cannon Films, which produced the poorly reviewed Superman IV: The Quest for Peace (1987).
+Ilya Salkind commissioned a fifth Superman script before Warner Bros. acquired the rights in 1993.

-Over the course of 11 years, Warner Bros would develop and then cancel Tim Burton's Superman Lives, which would have starred Nicolas Cage; Wolfgang Petersen's Batman vs. Superman; and the J. J. Abrams scripted Superman: Flyby, which went between directors Joseph "McG" Nichols and Brett Ratner.
-The studio hired Bryan Singer to take over the films in 2004, releasing Superman Returns in 2006, which starred newcomer Brandon Routh.
+Over the course of 11 years, Warner Bros. developed and canceled three projects: Tim Burton's Superman Lives, which would have starred Nicolas Cage; Wolfgang Petersen's Batman vs. Superman; and the J. J. Abrams-scripted Superman: Flyby which went between directors Joseph "McG" Nichols and Brett Ratner.
+In 2004, the studio hired Bryan Singer and released Superman Returns in 2006, starring Brandon Routh.
 Donner's director's cut for Superman II was also released that year.
-Despite positive reviews, Warner Bros was disappointed with the financial performance of Superman Returns, and canceled Singer's proposed sequel.
-The studio nearly went into production of a Justice League film with George Miller directing and D. J. Cotrona as Superman, but it was shelved in 2008.
+Despite positive reviews, Warner Bros. was disappointed with the financial performance of Superman Returns, and canceled a sequel, which would have been released in 2009.
+The studio nearly started production of a Justice League film with George Miller directing and D. J. Cotrona as Superman for a 2009 release, but it was shelved in 2008.

 The film series was rebooted in 2013 with Man of Steel, directed by Zack Snyder with Henry Cavill starring as Superman.
-Man of Steel also launched what became known as the DC Extended Universe, a cinematic franchise intended to rival the highly-successful Marvel Cinematic Universe.
-Cavill has since then appeared as Superman in the DCEU films Batman v Superman: Dawn of Justice (2016) and Justice League (2017), both again directed by Snyder, as well as the director's cut of Justice League, Zack Snyder's Justice League (2021), before making his final appearance in the mid-credits scene of Black Adam (2022).
-A new film starring the character titled Superman: Legacy is currently in development for a scheduled release in July 2025, written by James Gunn and co-produced by himself and Peter Safran, as the first film installment of the DC Universe (DCU) media franchise and shared universe.
+Man of Steel launched what became known as the DC Extended Universe (DCEU).
+Cavill next appeared as Superman in the DCEU films Batman v Superman: Dawn of Justice (2016) and Justice League (2017) (both again directed by Snyder), and in the director's cut of Justice League, Zack Snyder's Justice League (2021); he then made a cameo appearance in the mid-credits scene of Black Adam (2022).
+The Flash (2023) featured Superman cameos portrayed by Henry Cavill, Nicolas Cage, George Reeves, and Christopher Reeve.
+Sasha Calle, along with Helen Slater, appeared as Supergirl in the film.